COVID-19 medicines can help people who are at risk of becoming very sick with COVID-19.

 People experiencing Paxlovid rebound do not appear to get severely ill.
 Symptoms are usually mild and typically resolve within three days.

-You should stay home and recover until 24 hours after you no longer have symptoms if:
+It is recommended that you should stay home and recover until 24 hours after you no longer have symptoms if:

 - and it’s 28 days or less since you first got symptoms or tested positive.